who desires all men to be saved and to come to the knowledge of the truth.1 Timothy 2:4(NASB)

-Paul began this passage encouraging spiritual believers to pray for ALL men, and in this verse, we come to a deeper understanding of the compassionate heart of our gracious God – for He does not want any of His creation to perish.
-He longs for both the unsaved to repent and turn away from their sin by looking to Jesus and trusting in Him… and desires those who are already justified, to grow in grace, live godly lives and turn away from anything that might stunt their spiritual growth.
+Paul began this passage encouraging spiritual believers to pray for ALL men, and in this verse we come to a deeper understanding of the compassionate heart of our gracious God Who does not want any of His creation to perish.
+He longs for both the unsaved to repent and turn away from their sin by looking to Jesus and trusting in Him, and desires those who are already justified, to grow in grace, live godly lives, and turn away from anything that might stunt their spiritual growth.

 Sadly, there are those who reject the truth of the gospel of Christ and will not acknowledge that there is only one God and one Mediator between God and man – the Man Christ Jesus.
 Tragically, there are those who do not believe in the only begotten Son of God, Who died and rose again to save mankind from their sin, and they remain under His eternal condemnation.